LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Proposed Method: LLM-Forest

 Inspired by ensemble learning, we introduce the LLM Forest, which consists of multiple LLM Trees.
 Each tree is designed as a diverse few-shot learner using an LLM.
 Specifically, each tree is prompted with a set of neighboring nodes returned by random walk on the compressed bipartite graphs.
 Suppose there are $m$ trees in \sysn, and then run the graph merging process $m$ times.
 This aim is to provide high-quality and diverse information for each LLM.
 In addition to this, we carefully design the prompt for each LLM-tree as follows.
 Note that we employ a single LLM model, feeding the prompts sequentially and allowing the LLM to make the necessary inferences, to conserve resources.

 \para{Promept design}.
 To bridge the gap between the structured format of tabular data and the natural language processing capabilities of LLMs, our methodology incorporates a \textit{table transformation module}.
 This module utilizes a simple template to convert structured tabular data into a natural language format.
-For each entry (representing a patient/respondent), we extract the data across various features, such as age, gender, smoking status, and more from the structured dataset.
-These feature-value pairs are then formatted into a prompt using the template: for each feature, if a value is present, it is included as \textit{"{feature}: {value};"} and we add a statement as "the patient has missing features: {missing feature 1, missing feature 2, ...}." at the end for all the missing values.
+For each entry (representing an individual sample), we extract the data across various features, such as age, gender, smoking status, and more from the structured dataset.
+These feature-value pairs are then formatted into a sample using the template: for each feature, if a value is present, it is included as \textit{"{feature}: {value};"} and we add a statement as "the sample has missing features: {missing feature 1, missing feature 2, ...}." at the end for all the missing values.

-Using the extracted neighbors' information for each entry, we structure the prompt to include several key components: the patient/respondent and their neighbors' data, meta strategies, dataset-specific correlations and distributions, dataset and feature descriptions, and instructions.
+Using the extracted neighbors' information for each entry, we structure the graph-augmented prompt to include several key components: the sample and their neighbors' data, meta strategies, dataset-specific correlations and distributions, dataset and feature descriptions, and instructions.
 We detail each component of the prompt in Appendix \ref{sec:prompt} in Table \ref{tab:prompt_example}.

 \para{Confidence-weighted Voting}.
 The most straightforward method for determining the ensemble output of the LLM Forest is majority voting.
-However, we propose an enhanced strategy by weighting each LLM-tree’s vote according to its confidence level.
+However, leveraging the self-assessment ability, we propose an enhanced strategy by weighting each LLM-tree’s vote according to its confidence level.
 Current LLMs can provide a confidence level associated with their inferences for specific tasks.
 For example, GPT4 assigns "High", "Medium" or "Low" confidence levels to its inference output.
 A higher confidence reflects a stronger alignment between the model's output and its internal logic and prior knowledge.
 Therefore, we introduce a criterion where higher confidence results in a greater voting weight.
 For instance, LLM trees with "High" confidence receive a voting weight of 1.0, while those with "Medium" confidence are assigned a weight of 0.6, "Low" with 0.3.
+The final imputed value is determined by selecting the value with the largest cumulative weighted votes.